-The programme takes place online, taught out of Germany, the UK, the USA and Canada.
-Of the 20+ contributors on the programme, some are horror scholars, while others are new to horror, but have expertise in national cinemas.
-Many do not work inside the academy at all, and have experience launching and running film festivals, or working freelance as film critics.
-Of the academics in the programme, the majority are PhD students or early career.
+Each contributor was taken on with the assumption that they did not have any experience in videographic work, nor any technical knowledge, and would be working with free software.
+The programme took place online, taught out of Germany, the UK, the USA and Canada.
+Some contributors on the programme were already horror scholars, while others were new to horror, but had expertise in national cinemas.
+Many did not work inside the academy at all, and instead ran film festivals, worked as designers, or freelanced as filmmakers or film critics.
+Of the academics in the programme, the majority were PhD students or early career.

 The Call for Proposals was released February 2022.
 Contributors began the programme in July 2022.
 A showcase of the contributors videographic training exercises can be found on Vimeo.
 In November 2022, a number of the contributors discussed their experiences of finding and accessing case studies at a roundtable at the De-Westernising Horror Cinema conference at Kings College London.
 In April 2023, contributors submitted the final versions of their video essays and written statements.

 In June 2023, over half of the contributors presented their work and reflected upon the project as a whole at the Doing Women's Film and Television History Network conference at the University of Sussex.
 The following month, Bruna Foletto Lucas, Tuğçe Kutlu, Kate Robertson and Krista Amira Calvco then created their own New Horror Histories: Video Essays on Women in Horror event at the Fear 2000 conference at Sheffield Hallam University, UK.